Kong/kong/UPGRADE.md

 PostgreSQL.
 Additionally, we recommend that you **do not** use `kong reload` if you switch your cluster from Cassandra to PostgreSQL.
-Instead, we recommend that you migrate by spawning a new cluster and gradually redirect your traffic before decomissioning your old nodes.
+Instead, we recommend that you migrate by spawning a new cluster and gradually redirect your traffic before decommissioning your old nodes.

 ## Upgrade to `0.7.x`